Zimbabwe Prepares to Greet Its New Leader

 Mugabe was the world’s oldest head of state when he quit Tuesday amid impeachment proceedings.
 In the end, he was isolated and showing few of the political skills that kept him in power for 37 years and made him a prominent but polarizing figure on the world stage.

-Mugabe will not attend Friday’s swearing-in, and ruling party officials have said he will remain in Zimbabwe with their promise that he is “safe” and his legacy as a “hero” will stand after his fight for an independent Zimbabwe.
+Mugabe was not attending Friday’s swearing-in, and ruling party officials have said he will remain in Zimbabwe with their promise that he is “safe” and his legacy as a “hero” will stand after his fight for an independent Zimbabwe.

-Zimbabwe’s state-run Herald newspaper reported that Mnangagwa has assured Mugabe and his family of their “maximum security.”
-The report says they agreed Mugabe would not attend Friday because he “needed time to rest.”
+Zimbabwe’s state-run Herald newspaper reported that Mnangagwa assured Mugabe and his family of their “maximum security.”
+The report said the two men agreed Mugabe would not attend Friday because he “needed time to rest.”

 Some people ahead of the inauguration began to dance in the stadium stands.
 Banners erected in read “Dawn of a new era” and “No to retribution,” even as human rights activists began to report worrying details of attacks on close allies of the former first lady and their families.
 Mnangagwa has warned against “vengeful retribution.”